dehne/BendulumClock/README.md

 ### RealtimeClockCal

-As mentioned above, the realtime clock in the Arduino Uno is not accurate enough for the automatic calibration to work perfectly.
-This sketch gets around that problem by calibrating the Arduino's realtime clock.
-It works very much like the Escapement sketch except that it drives the clock movement directly from the Arduino's realtime clock instead of from the bendulum.
-When you use the IR remote to regulate the clock to make it run at the correct speed, the sketch calculates the adjustment factor needed to make the realtime clock run at the correct speed.
-It stores this information in the Arduino's EEPROM where it will be picked up by the Escapement sketch, making the automatic calibration much more accurate.
+As mentioned above, the real-time clock in the Arduino Uno is not accurate enough for the automatic calibration to work perfectly.
+This sketch gets around that problem by calibrating the Arduino's real-time clock.
+It works very much like the BendulumClock sketch except that it drives the clock movement directly from the Arduino's real-time clock instead of from the bendulum.
+When you use the IR remote to regulate the clock to make it run at the correct speed, the sketch calculates the adjustment factor needed to make the real-time clock run at the correct speed.
+It stores this information in the Arduino's EEPROM where it will be picked up by the BendulumClock sketch, making the automatic calibration much more accurate.
 An accurate automatic calibration means it will take fewer steps to regulate the clock when it runs using the bendulum as its isochronous element.

-It's probably only worthwhile using this sketch if you are experimenting with different bendulums and therefore are doing automatic calibrations quite a bit.